Honduras national football team: 2014 World Cup

 In the qualifying competition for the 2014 World Cup, Honduras were given a bye to the third round because of their third-place position among CONCACAF teams in the March 2011 FIFA World Rankings.
 They qualified for the final round by finishing first in their group, which included Panama, Canada and Cuba.
 After beginning with a home defeat against Panama, Honduras recovered and beat Canada 8–1 in their final match, allowing them to win the group ahead of Panama.

 In the final round of qualifying, the Hexagonal, six teams faced each other in a home-and-away format.
 In their first two games, Honduras defeated the United States 2–1 and came back from a two-goal deficit to draw 2–2 with Mexico.
-They lost three of their next four matches before travelling to Mexico City to face Mexico in the Azteca.
+They lost three of their next four matches before traveling to Mexico City to face Mexico in the Azteca.
 Honduras again trailed but scored twice in the second half for a stunning 2–1 win.
 They returned to Tegucigalpa, where they drew 2–2 against Panama, who escaped defeat with a last-minute goal by Roberto Chen.
 In the final two games, Honduras beat Costa Rica 1–0 at home and qualified with a 2–2 draw against Jamaica in Kingston.

-In the Finals in Brazil, Honduras again finished bottom of their first round group, after 3–0 defeats against France and Switzerland, and a 2–1 defeat to Ecuador.
+In the Finals in Brazil, Honduras again finished bottom of their first-round group, after 3–0 defeats against France and Switzerland, and a 2–1 defeat to Ecuador.
 The match against France featured the first use of goal-line technology to award a goal at the World Cup: an own-goal by Honduras's goalkeeper, Noel Valladares.
-Against Ecuador, Carlo Costly scored Honduras's first goal in the Finals for 32 years.
+Against Ecuador, Carlo Costly scored Honduras's first goal in the Finals for 31 years.

 Decline

-Honduras failed to qualify for the 2018 World Cup.
-In the Hexagonal stage they dropped into fourth place after Panama scored an 88th-minute winning goal in their last match against Costa Rica.
-Honduras had themselves dropped points by conceding late goals in their two previous games, against Costa Rica and the United States.
-They entered a play-off against Australia, and after a 0–0 draw at home, Honduras were eliminated when they lost the second leg in Sydney 3–1.

-In the 2022 FIFA World Cup qualification – CONCACAF Third Round, Honduras did considerably worse, with the Hondurans, for the first time ever in a World Cup qualification, failed to register a single win, with just four draws.

-Honduras have won the UNCAF Nations Cup four times: in 1993, 1995, 2011 and 2017.